mlindgren/blog-archive/source/_posts/2014-12-07-book-review-i-am-malala.markdown

 gained more and more political power, they also began enforcing their strict interpretation of Islamic doctrine through threats and outright violence.
-They issued an edict banning the education of girls, and meted out brutal punishments for "immoral" acts such as dancing or wearing clothes in correctly.
+They issued an edict banning the education of girls, and meted out brutal punishments for "immoral" acts such as dancing or wearing clothes "incorrectly."
 There were bombings, executions, and public whippings.

 It was during this time that Malala began writing, at the behest of the BBC,